joerivanveen/wp-reading-progress/wp-reading-progress/readme.txt

 3. Activate the bar for an individual post (if that post type is not enabled)

 == Changelog ==

+1.4.0: compatible with fixed menus that consist of different elements depending on screen size, as long as they have a common selector

 1.3.8: refactor javascript slightly smaller, make scroll eventlistener passive